thelia-modules/TheliaStudio/Readme.md

 The module will generate the appropriate code for managing 'position' and 'visible' fields if the table has columns with these names.

-The module will automaticaly generate the code for managing standard Thelia SEO fields if the table has the following columns :
+The module will automaticaly generate the code for managing standard Thelia SEO fields (including a rewriten URL)  if the table has the following columns :
-- url
 - meta_title
 - meta_description
 - meta_keywords